Plinky / Plinky+ Manual

 Plinky hardware

-A TRS, ⅛” audio jack.
+A TRS, 3.5 mm audio jack.
 Useful for two things.
 Plinky’s sampler can sample 65 seconds of incoming audio.
-Additionally, Plinky can act as a mixer with effects (reverb and delay), where each of Plinky’s audio inputs are mixed with Plinky’s internal audio.
+Additionally, Plinky can act as a mixer with effects (Reverb and Delay), where each of Plinky’s audio inputs are mixed with Plinky’s internal audio.
 The individual inputs are mixed at unity gain, but the levels of the summed inputs and the internal sounds can be set separately.

 Remember, if you have Plinky V2 (with the blue main board) you can and absolutely should try running Eurorack signals through Line level inputs to enloy that crunchy analog saturation.